 This article will explore how this recent legislation just made it easier for manufacturers of CBD oil made from hemp to get their product to consumers, what this means for dog owners, and how this is likely to affect veterinary research into CBD for dogs, cats, and other domesticated pets.

 Although hemp is a special variety of the family of plants known as cannabis, there are important differences to be aware of.
-Hemp contains less than .3% of THC, the psychoactive element found in marijuana that causes the “high” that users of this plant experience.
+Hemp contains less than 0.3 percent of THC, the psychoactive element found in marijuana that causes the “high” that users of this plant experience.
 Hemp, as a result, does NOT cause a high.

 Despite that fact, hemp has been the subject of restrictive legislation that has made it difficult to grow, research, refine, and develop into commercial products.
 For years, the association between hemp and other forms of cannabis has been a barrier to the reintroduction of hemp to U.S. agriculture.
 The history of hemp prohibition reveals a sordid past with powerful interests shaping agricultural policy in their favor.